Skip to content

 Option 3 — ?key= query string

-Required by clients that only accept a URL and don’t expose request headers (Claude Desktop Connectors, ChatGPT custom GPTs).
+The standard auth method for clients that only accept a URL and don’t expose request headers — Claude Desktop Connectors, ChatGPT custom GPTs, embedded integrations, and anywhere you need a single shareable URL configuration.

 Order of resolution